Title IX of the Educational Amendments of 1972 provides that:

 - Policy on Discrimination, Harassment, and Retaliation (applies to all members of the W&M community)

-- Student Sexual Harassment and Misconduct, Domestic and Dating Violence, and Stalking Policy and Student Sexual Harassment and Misconduct Procedure
+- Policy on Sexual Harassment and Misconduct, Domestic and Dating Violence, and Stalking Policy.

 Pursuant to Title IX and its regulations (34 C.F.R.
 Part 106), William & Mary's Title IX Coordinator is the designated university official with primary responsibility for coordinating the university's compliance with Title IX and other federal and state laws and regulations relating to sex-based discrimination.